martinsolent/Adobe-After-Effects-Turorial/AE_Walk_Thru/Adobe_After_Effects.md

 ![](AE_IMAGES/scale in timeline.png)

 ## Timeline Layer Structure
 Add 3 shapes to Composition.
-Make sure you do not have shape selected before adding new shape as it will be placed on the selected layer not a new one.
+Make sure you do not have a shape selected before adding a new shape as it will be placed on the selected layer, and not a new one.

 ![](AE_IMAGES/shapes_tool.png)